CDrummond/musicip/README.md

 anlyse with MusicIP.

-3. `proxy` Simple python proxy to convert paths (and file extenions) from/to anlysis machine to/from mixing machine
+3. `proxy` Simple python proxy to convert paths (and file extenions) from/to anlysis machine to/from mixing machine.

 4. `scripts` Shell scripts for starting server, UI, and renaming files.